Limp in children | Medical Council of Canada

 Rationale

-Limp is a laboured, jerky or strenuous way of walking, usually caused by weakness, pain, or deformity.
-Although usually caused by benign conditions, at times it may be life or limb threatening.
+Limp is a laboured and/or jerky gait, usually caused by weakness, pain, or deformity.
+Although usually caused by benign conditions, at times it may be limb or life threatening.

 Causal Conditions